+During Smith (2007) survey dives in the eastern Apra Harbor area, no hawksbill turtles were observed.
+Nine green sea turtles were observed, five of which were on Big Blue Reef.
+All turtles sighted were between 15 to 23 in (40 to 60 cm) in length, with no visible fibropapilloma tumors or other signs of injury.
 Balazs et al. (1987) identified ten genera of algae that he considered preferred forage for green sea turtles in Hawaii.
-Although algal surveys were not conducted, Smith (2007) "suggests that more potential sea turtle resting habitat and preferred algal forage species were present on Big Blue Reef and the Fairway areas, where most turtle sightings occurred.
+Although algal surveys were not conducted, Smith (2007) suggests that more potential sea turtle resting habitat and preferred algal forage species were present on Big Blue Reef and the Fairway areas, where most turtle sightings occurred.
 Preferred forage genera observed included: Chlorophyta (green algae), Dictyospheria and Ulva; Phaeophyta (brown algae) Sargassum; Rhodophyta (red algae) Gracillaria, Jania, Hypnea, Acanthophora and Laurencia.
-Green sea turtles are probably opportunistic feeders; however, within preferred food items listed above, three specific species (Dictyospheria versluysii, Sargassum obtusifolium and Acanthophora spicifera) have been reported from Guam (Lobban and Tsuda 2003) and were tentatively field identified on Big Blue Reef west and the Fairway Shoals.
-During the observation periods, none of the algae listed above were abundant at any of the study sites."
+Green sea turtles are probably opportunistic feeders; however, within preferred food items listed above, three specific species (dictyospheria versluysii, Sargassum obtusifolium and Acanthophora specifera) have been reported from Guam (Lobban and Tsuda 2003) and were tentatively field identified on Big Blue Reef west and the Fairway Shoals.
+During the observation periods, none of the algae listed above were abundant at any of the study sites.

 Spinner and common bottlenose dolphins are not expected to regularly occur within Apra Harbor (Navy 2005, NOAA 2005a).
-However, spinner dolphins are noted on a rare, but somewhat regular basis within Apra Harbor.
-Dolphin tours are run throughout Guam's waters and it is estimated that spinner dolphins are seen up to four times a year within the outer harbor, as they enter the harbor in a small group for a few hours and then exit (COMNAV Marianas 2007a).
+However, according to Roy Brown (personal communication, September 2007), spinner dolphins are noted on a rare, but somewhat regular basis within Apra Harbor.
+Brown runs dolphin tours throughout Guam's waters and estimates that spinner dolphins are seen up to four times a year within the outer harbor, as they enter the harbor in a small group for a few hours and then exit (COMNAV Marianas 2007a).